learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

    |   |
 ```

-#### `input_to_position`
+#### `input_to_index`

-Once the user inputs where they would like to go on the board, we then have to convert this to the board position (i.e. board index) multiple times.
+Once the user inputs where they would like to go on the board, we then have to convert this to the board index multiple times.
 Instead of doing that in a lot of places, we can remove this repetitive code and put it in this helper method.
 This method takes the user_input (which is a string), converts it to an Integer, and subtracts 1.
 Remember that, from the player's point of view, the board contains spaces 1-9.
 But, an array's indexes start their count at 0.

 #### `#move`

-Your `#move` method must take in three arguments: **1)** the board array, **2)** the position in the board array that the player would like to fill out with an "X" or and "O", and **3)** the player's character (either "X" or "O").
+Your `#move` method must take in three arguments: **1)** the board array, **2)** the index in the board array that the player would like to fill out with an "X" or and "O", and **3)** the player's character (either "X" or "O").
 We previously had you write this method with a default argument of "X" for the third argument, but that is no longer needed.

 #### `#position_taken?`

-The `#position_taken?` method will be responsible for evaluating the position selected by the user against the Tic Tac Toe board and checking to see whether or not that position is occupied.
-If the user would like to fill out position 1, our `#position_taken?` method will check to see if that position is vacant or if it contains an "X" or an "O".
+The `#position_taken?` method will be responsible for evaluating the position selected by the user against the Tic Tac Toe board and checking to see whether or not that index on the board array is occupied.
+If the user would like to fill out position 1, our `#position_taken?` method will check to see if that board index is vacant or if it contains an "X" or an "O".
 If the position is free, the method should return `false` (i.e. "not taken"), otherwise it will return `true`.

 #### `#valid_move?`

-Build a method `valid_move?` that accepts a board and a position to check and returns `true` if the move is valid and `false` or `nil` if not.
+Build a method `valid_move?` that accepts a board and an index to check and returns `true` if the move is valid and `false` or `nil` if not.
 A valid move means that the submitted position is:

 1. Present on the game board.
 2. Not already filled with a token.